R-Word Index

 How this compares

 A week earlier the index was 71.
-That's a drop of 7 points over seven days.
+That's a rise of 1 point over seven days.

 The last two weeks